Points2Sound: From mono to binaural audio using 3D point cloud scenes: Results

-We observe that learning models benefit from the rgb information especially when multiple sound sources are present.
-For example with $N=3$ sources, Points2Sound using rbg-depth features achieves a $\dis_\mathrm{ENV}$ of 0.035 and a $\dis_\mathrm{STFT}$ of 0.152, as opposed to 0.037 and 0.165 achieved by only depth features.
-But with $N=1$ source, Points2Sound using depth features slightly outperform rgb-depth features, providing a $\dis_\mathrm{ENV}$ of 0.005 and a $\dis_\mathrm{STFT}$ of 0.006, as opposed to 0.004 and 0.008.
-We suspect that with a single source, depth features already provide straight information about the position of the source for accurate binaural synthesis.
+We observe that Points2Sound benefits from the rgb information especially when multiple sound sources are present.
+For example with $N=3$ sources, Points2Sound using rgb-depth features achieves a $\dis_\mathrm{ENV}$ of 0.114 and a $\dis_\mathrm{STFT}$ of 1.521, as opposed to 0.122 and 1.736 achieved by only depth features.
+But with $N=1$ source, Points2Sound using depth features slightly outperform rgb-depth features, providing a $\dis_\mathrm{STFT}$ of 0.082 and a $\dis_\mathrm{ENV}$ of 0.016, as opposed to 0.099 and 0.015 We suspect that with a single source, depth features already provide straight information about the position of the source for accurate binaural synthesis.
 However, when multiple sources are present, rgb-depth features better distinguish each source which facilitates the binaural synthesis of the audio network.
 Informal listening corroborates that rgb-depth features helps the model to recognize and locate multiple sources, as it provides more stable auditory images of the sound sources for the whole 10 second clips.

 \textbf{Number of sources in the 3D scene.} We are also interested in evaluating the quality of the predicted binaural audio depending on the number of sound sources present in the 3D scene.
-Figure \ref{fig:box_plot_results} shows a visual comparison of the performance of Points2Sound and Mono2Binaural for different sources when rgb-depth point cloud features are used.
-We observe that when $N=1$ sources, both learning methods provide overall perceptual convincing binaural predictions.
-However, Points2Sound performance is consistent across almost all examples while Mono2Binaural fails in some cases.
+We observe that when $N=1$ sources, Points2Sound provides perceptually convincing binaural predictions with a consistent performance across almost all examples.